JJ/hoborg/text/text.md

 as if he wanted to be somewhere else.

 "Can't we have a look?
-I've seen you mending it from time to time, that way I can..."
-I said, hoping for a way to keep it close.
+I've seen you mending it from time to time, so maybe I can help you with..."
+I said, groping for a way to keep it close.

 "No way.
 This time it's broken real good.
 It's the photoelectric cell that activates head movement so...
 Besides, the Torres Quevedo engine has to be revised and reprogrammed... and while we are at it we'll repaint, grease, change a thing here and there..."

-I couldn't allow that to happen.
-It couldn't go anywhere.
+Maybe he didn't say that, but it sounded like that.

+"How long will that take?"
+I asked.
+Maybe not too long.
+I could stand that.

+"Who knows.
+It will be on the queue along with other military mechs, and I have to undergo retraining and... " He said this while he was leaving.
+So no joy here.
+But I couldn't allow that to happen.
+It couldn't go anywhere, not for long, maybe for ever.
+I had to look for a way of keeping him in so that I could get it out.
+I went to Boris.

-"I can't do a thing, son.
-Seems legit, and I don't know a thing about those things.
-You can go back to help the rest of the crew, don't worry about that."
-Boris the manager told me when I grabbed hold of him.
-But I wasn't worried about *that*, not precisely.
+"I can't do a damn thing, son.
+He's given me a wad of papers that seems legit as far as I can tell.
+Besides, neither me nor anybody else in the circus know squat about those things, so it's got to be taken elsewhere to have it fixed real good."
+I tried to "but" him, but he waved his hand to shut me up.
+"So enough with that, if you're our of that job until he returns you can go back to help the rest of the crew, don't worry about that."
+But I wasn't worried about *that* part.
 That was indeed the least of my worries.

 "But, gee, I don't know, It kind of didn't seem to have any kind of problem, so..."

 "What do you mean?"
+Said Boris.

 "Well, what I was saying is..."
-What was I saying?
-Send in the clowns to maim and slay him?
+What  I was  saying was what?
+That I intended to take it away myself?
+That if I didn't manage that, just out of spite I was going to snitch on Rufus to the clowns  who were going to maim and slay him?
 Couldn't do that, either.
+If the clowns knew about it and didn't suspect anything it wasn't going to be this son of Tarsicia who was going to put them on the track.

+"I understand you're worried about falling back to a less qualified work, Full.
+That's a genuine  concern for a worker and citizen of the Republic, and I will address it in due time.
+But let me check back with the ministry and I'll see what I can do, whether I can get some other act or something, OK?"
+Out of a robot and in a dancing poodles act, I was seeing myself doing that.
+Yes, they are cute, Captain.
+Get yourself a dozen and make them dance a nice polka.

-"I see.
-OK, let me check back and I'll see what I can do, OK?"
-Which was possibly nothing.
-And I couldn't do a thing, either.
-I went back to Rufus to try another angle.
+I didn't expect anything out of that, if he even cared about doing what he said.
+So I went back to Rufus to try another angle.

-*write and revise*
+He was in his carriage workshop, tweaking at things inside Manuel, who was slightly bent and with a hatch in the back wide open.
+He closed it tight when he heard me opening the door to his workshop.

+"You'll need help for the transport."
+I told him.

+He looked up and dropped his hands from the mech, who turned around and looked at me, too, wide open eyes.

+"A truck from the Estación will be sent with two Navy orderlies to help me.
+Don't worry about that".

+"Well, anyways," I said, "they are not skilled, you know, they might..."

+"They won't, don't worry.
+If I need you, I know where I can find you.
+Don't worry."
+Too many don't worries to not actually worry.
+I stood there, thinking what to say.
+Rufus resumed his tinkering  with sparks flying out of the wires;
+Manuel looked away from me.
+I left.

-This could be the end of my circus days, and the first day I was there came back to me.
+If Manuel left, this could be the end of my circus days, which I expected to arrive anyways sooner or later, but not like this.
+But the first day I was there came back to me.
 That day I saw Manuel for the first time and I was conned out of a good amount of pesos.

 And then I knew how to grab hold of Manuel.
-So the circus day would truly be over.
+So the circus day would truly be over, but it would be over my way.
+And a good way it was, too.

 Gaffe building for fun and profit
 -----------------------------------------

 I couldn't build it myself, of course.
 But if you've got the money and the determination and the original model, nothing is impossible.
+What I was thinking about building?
+Wireless, you were here the first day, a week ago, ain't you?
+When I told everybody how I was conned in the circus using a gaffe that *looked*, in fact, nothing like the real Manuel?

 So the idea was not to recreate the mech, but to create something that looked like the mech, at least from a distance and weighed like the